Clinical Trials (PDQ®)

 |Phase III||Treatment||Closed||18 and over||NCI||NCI-2009-00521|

-This randomized phase III trial is studying bortezomib, dexamethasone, and lenalidomide to see how well they work compared with bortezomib and dexamethasone in treating patients with multiple myeloma previously treated with dexamethasone.
+This randomized phase III trial compares bortezomib, dexamethasone, and lenalidomide with bortezomib and dexamethasone to see how well they work in treating patients with multiple myeloma previously treated with dexamethasone.
 Bortezomib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
 Drugs used in chemotherapy, such as dexamethasone, work in different ways to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 Lenalidomide may stimulate the immune system in different ways and stop cancer cells from growing.
-It is not yet known whether giving bortezomib together with dexamethasone is more effective with or without lenalidomide in treating multiple myeloma.
+It is not yet known whether giving bortezomib and dexamethasone is more effective with or without lenalidomide in treating multiple myeloma.

 Further Study Information

-I. To determine the incremental ability of these regimens in attaining a complete response or a very good partial response (VGPR) in these patients.
+I. To determine the incremental ability of VRD versus VD in attaining a complete response or a very good partial response (VGPR) in patients receiving induction therapy with a dexamethasone based induction regimen.

-VI.
-To obtain prospective data on multiple myeloma specific quality of life attributes.
+VII.
+To obtain prospective data on multiple myeloma specific QOL attributes.

-ARM I: Patients receive bortezomib IV on days 1, 4, 8, and 11, oral lenalidomide once a day on days 1-14, and oral dexamethasone once a day on days 1-4.
+ARM I: Patients receive bortezomib intravenously (IV) on days 1, 4, 8, and 11, lenalidomide orally (PO) once daily (QD) on days 1-14, and dexamethasone PO QD on days 1, 8, and 15.
 Treatment repeats every 21 days for 8 courses in the absence of disease progression or unacceptable toxicity.

-ARM II: Patients receive bortezomib IV on days 1, 4, 8, and 11 and oral dexamethasone once a day on days 1-4.
+ARM II: Patients receive bortezomib IV on days 1, 4, 8, and 11 and dexamethasone PO QD on days 1, 8, and 15.
 Treatment repeats every 21 days for 8 courses in the absence of disease progression or unacceptable toxicity.

 - Dexamethasone alone